BrandynR/holbertonschool-zero_day/README.md

 README for holberton-zero_day
 This contains a little bit of everything.
-Emacs, vi, commands can be found in this repository.
+Emacs, and vi commands can be found in this repository.